malcprentice/malcprentice.github.io/0-source/Class - Online 3 - start regular homework - vocab.md

 * How to do vocabulary homework
 * How to use Zoom (if you don't already know)

 # Contents
 Please do homework 1 and 2.
-Your attendance is "present" if you send the email for Homework 1
+Your are "present" (出席) if you send the email for Homework 1

 ## Homework 1